New Study Shows Importance of Trust and Strong Communities in Escaping Poverty

 In discussing The Hunger Project-BRAC program in Bangladesh, the study notes, “…because higher community trust reduces perceived financial need, this paper highlights a relatively low-cost, empowering, and scalable intervention.”
 Programs designed to increase community trust among low-income individuals encourage better long-term decisions, supporting individuals to lift themselves out of poverty.

-The Hunger Project has been active in Bangladesh since 1990, and its worldwide work uses a gender-focused, community-led development approach that has three essential elements: empowering women as key change agents, mobilizing communities for self-reliant action and forging effective partnerships with government.
+The Hunger Project has been active in communities throughout Bangladesh since 1990, and its worldwide work uses a gender-focused, community-led development approach that has three essential elements: empowering women as key change agents, mobilizing communities for self-reliant action and forging effective partnerships with government.
 “It is essential to invest in fostering strong local communities, with a voice in decisions and an effective partnership with their local government.
 This is how we will end hunger and poverty, once and for all,” said Majumdar.